matiasconsiglio/project-4/README.md

 -  Welcomes the user to the events blog "ΠΛΤΤ Sessions".

-    - Has a Logo with link to the home page.
+    - Has a Logo with a link to the home page.
     - Has a register and login option for the user in the navbar.
     - Has a Home link to the home page.
-    - Shows the differents events that already happened and the ones to come.
+    - Shows the different events that have already happened and the ones to come.
     - Shows the different likes each event has.
-    - Allows the user to click in "Session #number" to go inside each event and see different information and media from it.
+    - Allows the user to click on "Session #number" to go inside each event and see different information and media from it.
     - Show the social media from ΠΛΤΤ Sessions for users to be able to reach and follow.
     - In case the user is logged in, the navbar won't show register and login, instead will show the option Logout.